tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![bb-multiple-stock-trajectories](Images/bb-multiple-stock-trajectories.png)

-* The last row of the DataFrame containing the `252 * 3` records of closing prices for each simulation contains the closing prices of `1000` different stock price trajectories on the last day of the project `252 * 3` trading days or a three-year trading period.
+* The last row of the DataFrame containing the `252 * 3` records of closing prices for each simulation contains the closing prices of `1000` different stock price trajectories on the last day of the project `252 * 3` trading days, or a three-year trading period.

   ![bb-last-row](Images/bb-last-row.png)

 * The frequency distribution histogram showcases the distribution of potential stock price outcomes for `BB` on the last day of the projected three-year trading period.
-Notice that the distribution is skewed to the right and has a rather large range of values on the tail of the distribution.
+Notice that the distribution is skewed to the right, and has a rather large range of values on the tail of the distribution.

   ![bb-frequency-distribution](Images/bb-frequency-distribution.png)